alzwded/JakMuse/README.md

   + [ ] multi-threaded compilation of channels
   + [ ] continuous _music_ channels
   + [ ] one-off jingle/SFX channels as overrides

-JakMuse v2.0 will be released when there are no more TODO items for it.

-Tentative syntax supporting optional parameters:

 Test files
 ==========